GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Ranged Weapons.md

 **Trunotor**, $400
 Arquebus
 An arquebus designed for smaller creatures.
 It can also be used by a younger member of the medium szied species.
-It fires a trunotonante bullet, has a total range of 180 Yards, and and optimal range of 3-90 yards.
+It fires a trunotonante bullet, has a total range of 180 Yards, and an optimal range of 3-90 yards.
 The weight is down to 7 pounds.
 Can be used with a [Body] of 10 or greater without ill effect.
 If used with a lower [Body] score, each point of difference brings with it a point of recoil.
 Treat as a trunotonante attack.

 **Lanciator**, $485
 Musket